 The huge number of people commuting and travelling in general is generating a lot of traffic data.
 This data can be collected and used to drive a city planning department’s decision-making.
 The more data that is collected, the better information and knowledge there will be to make better decisions, improve safety and reduce both congestion and pollution.

 However, not all data is the same and not all data-collection systems are the same.
-Methods for collecting data have evolved with new Iot technologies coming onto the market.
-Lidar sensors combined with artificial intelligence, like the technology used by IndiGO, is a new option for city planning and operation departments.
-Many municipalities have chosen this technology to advance towards smarter, more efficient cities.
+Methods for collecting data have evolved with new technologies coming onto the market.
+Lidar sensors combined with artificial intelligence, like the technology used by Bluecity, is a new option for city planning and operation departments.
+Many municipalities have chosen this technology to advance toward smarter, more efficient cities.
 Here are some reasons why.

 While information about cars is important, city planners need more.
-IndiGO can provide accurate information about the different types of road users, along with the how, when and where of road usage.
+Bluecity AI solution can provide accurate information about the different types of road users, along with the how, when and where of road usage.
 Methods such as inductive loops cannot provide accurate information about cyclists and pedestrians.

-One of IndiGO’s most exciting features is the IndiGO IQ platform which provides safety metrics based on the traffic data collected.
-In addition to presence detection, crosswalk occupancy and speed analytics, IndiGO IQ offers specialized safety analytics that include the number of near misses, pedestrian crossing time estimation, time-to-collision analyses, detection of red-light runners and more.
+One of Bluecity’s most exciting features is the Bluecity Q platform which provides safety metrics based on the traffic data collected.
+In addition to presence detection, crosswalk occupancy and speed analytics, Bluecity IQ offers specialized safety analytics that include the number of near misses, pedestrian crossing time estimation, time-to-collision analyses, detection of red-light runners and more.

-The IndiGO solution is a great tool that can be shared by more than one department within the city.
-Both planning and traffic control optimization can leverage the type of traffic metrics that IndiGO provides.
+The Bluecity iQ solution is a great tool that can be shared by more than one department within the city.
+Both planning and traffic control optimization can leverage the type of traffic metrics that Bluecity AI provides.
 This means that the cost of the solution can be shared by two departments making it that more cost-effective.

 Citizens are becoming critical of privacy invasion through the use of modern technology.
 Facial recognition capabilities can be used in camera-based systems leading to privacy concerns.
-Cities can reassure their citizens that the traffic information captured by IndiGO sensors is anonymous.
+Cities can reassure their citizens that the traffic information captured by lidar sensors is anonymous.
 Unlike camera-based systems, lidar technology respects the privacy of citizens.
 In this blog, we explore the need for traffic data solutions to be in compliance with GDPR.

 Understanding how people use roads is increasingly becoming an integral part of what cities need to build a smart city.
 Accurate traffic data gives city planners the ability to make better decisions and improve the lives of citizens with shorter commutes, safer streets and lower carbon emissions.
-IndiGO is a traffic data platform that combines LiDAR technology and AI to provide real-time traffic data and analytics.
+Bluecity is a traffic data platform that combines LiDAR technology and AI to provide real-time traffic data and analytics.
 Interested in testing the solution?
 Learn the 5 key things to consider when choosing an intersection for your lidar and AI pilot project here.